Current research projects /Completed research projects /

 Reprogramming immune cells in the brain to treat brain cancer

-New immunotherapy treatments have revolutionised outcomes in many cancers by priming the body’s immune system to recognise and eliminate cancerous cells.
+New immunotherapy treatments have revolutionised outcomes in many cancers by priming the body’s immune system to find and destroy cancerous cells.
 Unfortunately glioblastoma has proved resistant to these treatments.

-This resistance to immunotherapy is partly attributed to immune cells called tumour associated macrophages (TAMs) that are found in large numbers in glioblastoma.
-TAMs contribute to tumour growth and invasion, and they protect the tumour from attack by the immune system.
+This resistance to immunotherapy is partly due to immune cells called tumour associated macrophages (TAMs) that are found in large numbers in glioblastoma.
+TAMs help the tumour to grow, spread and avoid attack by the immune system.

-It has been shown in other cancers that TAMS can be turned against the tumour, enhancing the body’s immune attack and generating an immune-hot environment in which immunotherapies are more likely to succeed.
+It has been shown in other cancers that TAMS can be turned against the tumour, enhancing the body’s immune attack and generating an immune-hot environment in which immunotherapies are more successful.

-Neurosurgeon Harry Bulstrode has demonstrated that TAMs can be harvested from patient brain tumours at the time of surgery, and he has carried out a body of preliminary work demonstrating that it is possible to modify these cells.
+Neurosurgeon Harry Bulstrode has shown that TAMs can be harvested from patients' brain tumours at the time of surgery, and he has carried out preliminary work showing that it is possible to modify these cells.

-He will now apply these techniques to genetically modify these TAMs to either kill them, or to reprogramme them to stimulate anti-tumour activity.
-As well as studying the effect on individual glioblastoma cells, the team will use tumour 'slices' to assess the effect on the full range of cell types that make up a tumour, and normal brain tissue to understand the safety of the treatment.
+He will now use these techniques to genetically modify these TAMs to either kill them, or to reprogramme them to stimulate anti-tumour activity.
+As well as studying the effect on individual glioblastoma cells, the team will assess the effect on the full range of cell types that make up a tumour, as well as on healthy brain tissue to understand the safety of the treatment.

 Impact